-In my practice, I center the belief that our bodies are good and whole just as they are.
-During each massage therapy and bodywork session, I focus on connecting with and following the innate wisdom of your individual body.
-When I follow the lead of your body, rather than imposing an external idea of how it should shift and change, I am able to facilitate the release of your pain and tension more effectively.
-By helping you unwind, shift and heal at your own pace and in your own unique way, I also hold space for you to connect with your body at a deeper level.
+At Raven Bodywork, we center the belief that our bodies are good and whole just as they are.
+During each massage therapy and bodywork session, we focus on connecting with and following the innate wisdom of your individual body.
+When we follow the lead of your body, rather than imposing an external idea of how it should shift and change, we are able to facilitate the release of your pain and tension more effectively.
+By helping you unwind, shift and heal at your own pace and in your own unique way, we also hold space for you to connect with your body at a deeper level.
 When you experience this connection to your own bodily wisdom during our sessions together, you can continue to shift in ways that support your well-being outside of our sessions.

 Consent based & Trauma Informed

 Informed consent = having enough information about a decision to say ‘yes’ or ‘no’ with clarity and enthusiasm.
-I strive to give you all of the information you need help you make an informed decision about your treatment during each massage session.
+We strive to give you all of the information you need help you make an informed decision about your treatment during each massage session.
 Prior to each session, we discuss your goals for the massage and the potential benefits of using various modalities, and then we decide on a course of action together, centering your needs and desires.
-During the massage, I check in to make sure that the treatment styles and the level of pressure are working for you.
-I pay attention to your non-verbal cues, and I also encourage you to tell me verbally if you want more or less pressure, more or less in a specific area, and/or to give me any feedback that will improve your experience.
+During the massage, we check in to make sure that the treatment styles and the level of pressure are working for you.
+We pay attention to your non-verbal cues, and also encourage you to tell us verbally if you want more or less pressure, more or less in a specific area, and/or to give us any feedback that will improve your experience.

-By centering your autonomy, I support your ability to be present in your body.
+By centering your autonomy, we support your ability to be present in your body.
 This is an essential part of the healing process for everyone, and is particularly vital for those of us that have experienced trauma.
-As a trauma-informed massage therapist, I know that many of the people I work with carry the effects of trauma, and that massage and bodywork can help to process the physical effects of these experiences.
+As trauma-informed massage therapists, we know that many of the people we work with carry the effects of trauma, and that massage and bodywork can help to process the physical effects of these experiences.
 Whether the trauma we suffered was physical, emotional, sexual or mental, it can have significant and lasting impacts on our bodies.
-Without needing to discuss your experiences, I can support you in processing and unwinding the physical patterns that may still be causing pain and discomfort.**
+Without needing to discuss your experiences, we can support you in processing and unwinding the physical patterns that may still be causing pain and discomfort.**

 **If you are working through significant life trauma, you may want to consider working with a mental health therapist in addition to massage therapy and other healing modalities.
-As a massage therapist, I can work with the patterns that arise in your body, but I cannot provide any kind of talk or behavioral therapy.
+As massage therapists, we can work with the patterns that arise in your body, but we cannot provide any kind of talk or behavioral therapy.

-I strive to create a practice that is welcoming and supportive for people of all genders.
+We strive to create a practice that is welcoming and supportive for people of all genders.
 This includes trans, non-binary and genderfluid people, as well as men and women.
-For folks whose bodies do not align with the binary gender system, and/or with the gender they were assigned at birth, receiving massage therapy and bodywork can be a particularly vulnerable experience.
-If you are trans, non-binary, genderfluid and/or gender queer, there is a strong possibility that you have experienced stigmatization of your body and gender identity both in medical settings and in the wider world.
-I strive to make Raven Bodywork a place where you can bring your full gender expression, and have your body cared for with respect.
+For those of us whose do not align with the binary gender system, and/or with the gender we were assigned at birth, receiving massage therapy and bodywork can be a particularly vulnerable experience.
+If you are trans, non-binary, genderfluid and/or gender queer, you may have experienced stigmatization of your body and gender identity in medical settings and/or in the wider world.
+Raven Bodywork is a place where you can bring your full gender expression, and have your body cared for with joyful affirmation.

 Fat Positive & Size Affirming: Health at every size

-I am registered as a Health At Every Size (HAES) professional on the national HAES registry.
-Health At Every Size is an international movement to promote well-being by celebrating body diversity, honoring people’s lived experiences and intuitive body knowledge, and focusing on joyful movement.
-As a registered HAES professional, I have signed the HAES Pledge, based on these basic principles:
+Raven Bodywork is in alignment with the principles of Health At Every Size (HAES), an international movement to promote well-being by celebrating body diversity, honoring people’s lived experiences and intuitive body knowledge, and focusing on joyful movement.
+The HAES Pledge states:

 Celebrate body diversity